 “In each of those cases, we’re looking at a person who’s bigger than just a person,” she said.

 For those who are loyal Bryant fans and followed his career closely, the grief could stem from what’s known in psychology as a parasocial relationship, or a fake, one-sided connection with a person or persona that you don’t really know.
 It’s the same phenomenon that happens when we’re attached to a fictional person.
 (Have you ever felt distraught over the death of a TV show or book character?)

-“Even though we cognitively know this is not really a relationship, it still feels like we’re close to that person,” Jaye L. Derrick, a professor of social psychology at the University of Houston, told TODAY.
+“Even though we cognitively know this is not really a relationship, it still feels like we’re close to that person,” Jaye L. Derrick, a professor of social psychology at the University of Houston, tells TODAY.com.

 Stever added that social media can be significant in developing these parasocial relationships.
 Think of all the times people interact with a celebrity’s posts, some of which pull back the curtain on their personal lives.
 But the celebrity is usually not reciprocating by viewing fans’ posts.

 “I would argue that we know more about celebrities than our neighbors and the people we work with,” Stever said.
 “If my next door neighbor died, I would feel bad.
 But I might not feel the same level of connection if I didn’t know that person as well as I knew my favorite celebrity.”

 Bryant was a basketball hero.
 He was also a dad.